WojciechMatuszewski/programming-notes/aws-stuff.md

 * **you are still billed for old versions**.
 Event though there might a delete marker the object is not permanently deleted so you have to pay for the storage.

-- remember that **elements will be versioned from the moment you enable versioning**. **Any exisiting object will get the initial version of null**.
+- remember that **elements will be versioned from the moment you enable versioning**. **Any existing object will get the initial version of null**.

 * you **cannot set versioning on object level**.
 Versioning is **always set on the bucket level**.

+- versioning has **no impact on signed urls**.
+They will work as before.

 #### Life-cycle rules